tech-engine/goscrapy/README.md

 ## License

-**GoScrapy** is available under BSL with additional usage grant which allows for free internal use.
-Please make sure that you agree with the license before contributing to **GoScrapy** because by contributing to goscrapy project you are agreeing on the license.
+**GoScrapy** is available under the BSL with an additional usage grant that allows free internal use.
+Please ensure that you agree with the license before contributing to **GoScrapy**, as by contributing to the GoScrapy project, you agree to the terms of the license.

 ## Roadmap